SiruiruiRen/tubingen-feedback-tool/README.md

 ## Features

-- AI-generated feedback on teaching reflections
+- AI-generated feedback on teaching reflections in both extended and short formats
-- Support for both English and German languages
+- Support for both English and German languages with full UI translation
-- Academic and user-friendly feedback styles
+- Automatic analysis of reflection content distribution (description, explanation, prediction)
-- Feedback quality dimensions based on research
+- Targeted feedback based on areas needing improvement
+- Video selection tracking for different teaching scenarios
+- Interactive definitions for professional vision concepts
 - Save feedback to database and revise reflections
 - Rate feedback quality and usefulness